claytonwramsey/www/content/blog/captree/index.md

 ![Points on a 2D plane, colored by their position along a Morton curve.](morton.svg)

+<figcaption>Points on a 2D plane, colored by their position along a Morton
+curve.</figcaption>

 </figure>

 The best-known space-filling curve is the [Hilbert